 - Best grocery delivery services so you don't have to go to the store

-- What are the best meal kit delivery services?
+- These are the best meal kit delivery services

 - Need a drink?
 Here are the best alcohol delivery services

-We’ve taken a closer look at all the food delivery services that promise to handle the cooking even when you don’t want to — or can’t — leave the comfort of the couch.
+Our guide takes a close look at the food delivery services that promise to bring you meals when you don’t want to — or can’t — leave the comfort of the couch.
 These are the best food delivery services you can use on your iPhone or Android device and what each one brings to the table.

 What are the best food delivery services?

 When it comes to the best food delivery services, it boils down to a choice between Grubhub and Seamless — the two services are run by the same company and are essentially interchangeable — or Doordash.
 All of those services have extensive reach and let you order from a variety of restaurants including local eateries and national chains.
 We think Grubhub’s support of multiple payment options gives it a slight edge, though DoorDash has a lot going for it, too.